-(For the other suggestions to describe America in one word, see below.)
-The most common suggestion was what I expected, ‘Freedom’.
+(For the other attempts to describe America in one word, see below.)
+The most common suggestion was what I expected, ‘freedom’.
 That, of course, is one of the things we pride ourselves upon, but several people pointed out that our freedoms are not complete, we are not completely free.
 That is certainly one of my concerns with ‘freedom’, and one of the reasons for this post.

-Probably the most accurate response, though, was the man who suggested, “All of the Above!”
-In an egalitarian, democratic state, with guaranteed freedom of thought and expression, all opinions are valid.
+Probably the most accurate response, though, was the person who suggested, “All of the Above!”
+In an egalitarian, democratic state, with guaranteed freedom of thought and expression, all opinions have some validity.

 Which brings up another point.
 One person eMailed me, and expressed his disappointment with the negativity.
 I did a quick count, and the positives and negatives were roughly equal.
-We’re in a contentious time, but dooms-dayers have always been around.
-End-times predictions are certainly part of the Christian tradition, which has played an important role in our country’s history.
+As noted, we’re in a contentious time, and dooms-dayers have always been around.
+End-times predictions are certainly part of the Western tradition, which has been key to our country’s history.

 Of course, there were also words that might seem negative, but I would argue are really positive, and are even sources of our strength.
-They come under the heading of ‘diversity’; not simple racial diversity, but intellectual diversity, a diversity of opinions and a diversity of skills which make our system dynamic, flexible, and robust.
-Those include words such as: Challenged; Complicated; Contentious; Contradictory; Divided; Multitudinous; Opinion; Troubled; Tumultuous.
-Those, in turn provide a different consideration of ‘schizophrenic’ in the popular sense of the word.1)In the popular interpretation, schizophrenia refers to someone with conflicting personalities/thoughts.
+They come under the heading of ‘diversity’; not just racial diversity, but intellectual diversity, a diversity of opinions and a diversity of skills, things which make our system dynamic, flexible, and robust.
+Those include words such as challenged; complicated; contentious; contradictory; divided; multitudinous; opinion; troubled; and tumultuous.
+Those, in turn provide a different consideration of the popular use of ‘schizophrenic’.1)In popular media, schizophrenia refers to someone with conflicting personalities/thoughts.
 The medical term refers to a different, very deep dysfunction.

 America, Pro and Con